cerc-io/hosting/gitea/act-runner.md

 ### Labels

 The most important detail in this example is the label.
-For the Ubuntu runner which is deployed automatically with this project, the label `ubuntu-latest:docker://cerc/act-runner-task-executor:local` is used, which instructs `gitea/act_runner` that tasks should be executed inside an instance of the `cerc/act-runner-task-executor:local` Docker container.
+For the Ubuntu runner which is deployed automatically with this project, the label `ubuntu-latest:docker://cerc/act-runner-task-executor:local` is used, which instructs `gitea/act_runner` that a task which `runs-on: ubuntu-latest` should be executed inside an instance of the `cerc/act-runner-task-executor:local` Docker container.
 In this example, the label is `darwin-latest-amd64:host`.
-This means that tasks will be executed directly on the host.
+This means that a task which `runs-on: darwin-latest-amd64` will be executed natively on the host machine.
 Since there are additional security implications when executing tasks on the host, only trusted repositories with strict access controls should be allowed to schedule CI jobs on the runner.

 ### Example Workflow